yasutomihigashikuni/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 Dr. Yasutomi Higashikuni is an Assistant Professor of Cardiovascular Medicine at the University of Tokyo.
 His research interests include homeostatic inflammation, RNA metabolism and modification, and synthetic biology in cardiovascular medicine.
-He is leading a new research field, "Synthetic Cardiology", which creates novel gene therapy and cell therapy that enable reversal of
+He is leading a new research field, "Synthetic Cardiology", which creates novel gene therapy and cell therapy that enable automatic reversal of aging phenotypes and maintenance of homeostasis.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.